Concurrent Composition for Differentially Private Continual Mechanisms: Application (Continual Monotone Histogram Query Problem)

 At the beginning of each interval (including the initial time step), $\tthss$ creates a fresh instance of the Sparse Vector Technique mechanism $\svt$ with privacy parameter $\eps/6$, query $q$, and initial vector $h=0^d$ (denoted by $\svt_{\eps/6,q,h}$).
 The mechanism discards the previous instance. $\tthss$ keeps track of the current time step and the current interval using variables $t$ and $j$, respectively.
 In Algorithm~\ref{alg:histogram}, $\gamma$ and $\xi$ are some deterministic functions, mapping $t,j,\beta, \eps$ to a real value.

 The mechanism $\tthss$ also stores a threshold variable $\thr$, initially set to $\gamma(1,1,\beta,\eps)$.
 Upon receiving an input $x$ at step $t$, the mechanism updates $c$ and invokes $\call(x,\thr)$.
-If the response is $\top$, the current interval ends: $c$ is passed to $\tth$, $h$ is updated with the output of $\tth$, and $c$ is reset to $0^d$.
-Since $\svt$ halts after returning $\top$, a new instance $\svt_{\eps/6,q,h}$ is created.
-In this case, $\tthss$ privately evaluates $q(c+h)$ via the Laplace noise and compares the noisy result to $\thr-\xi(t,j,\beta,\eps)$.
+If the response, denoted by $a$, is $\top$, the current interval ends and $\tthss$ takes the following actions: (threshold update) It first privately evaluates $q(c+h)$ via the Laplace noise and compares the noisy result to $\thr-\xi(t,j,\beta,\eps)$.
 If the inequality holds, $\thr$ is suitably increased.
-Moreover, independent of the outcome of this comparison, $\thr$ is updated again to reflect the increase in the number of intervals.
-Then, regardless of the output of $\call(x,\thr)$, $\tthss$ updates $\thr$ once more to account for the increased number of time steps.
-Finally, $\tthss$ outputs $h$.
+Then independent of the outcome of this comparison, $\thr$ is updated again to reflect the increase in the number of intervals. (summation update) Subsequently, $\tthss$ passes $c$ to $\tth$, updates $h$ with the output of $\tth$, and resets $c$ to $0^d$.
+Since $\svt$ halts after returning $\top$, $\tthss$ also creates a new instance $\svt_{\eps/6,q,h}$.

+Finally, regardless of the output of $\call(x,\thr)$, $\tthss$ updates $\thr$ once more to account for the increased number of time steps and outputs $h$.